dawnofthedebayan/MedAI_Project/README.md

 Shell script example to train your model. python Train.py --ckpt_folder nora_polyp_512_1 --trainsize 512 --batchsize 4  --train_path /home/debayan/Desktop/MedAI_Project/new_data/nora_polyp_new/0/train --val_path /home/debayan/Desktop/MedAI_Project/new_data/nora_polyp_new/0/validate/ --model DRPAEdgeNet

 - Testing & inference result :

     1. Change the data_path, model_path, save_path in Test.py. data_path is the path to your test dataset. model_path is the path to the model chekpoint, save_path is the path to store the predictions of the model.

-### Evaluation :

-1. Change the image_root, gt_root in line 49, 50 in eval_Kvasir.py
-2. Run the eval_Kvasir.py to get a similar result (about +0.002) to our report for Kvasir Dataset.

-Another one is written in MATLAB code ([link](https://drive.google.com/file/d/1_h4_CjD5GKEf7B1MRuzye97H0MXf2GE9/view?usp=sharing)).
-You can see how to run it in https://github.com/DengPingFan/PraNet#32-evaluating-your-trained-model- And our report is using this code to evaluate.

 ### 3. Acknowledgement

 - Part of the code is borrowed from